karlyndiary/DA-Cheatsheet/Python/Python.md

 - The values on which to perform the aggregation.
 - The aggfunc, which defines the aggregation function to be applied (e.g., sum, mean, count, etc.).

+A pivot table takes a DataFrame as input and performs the following operations:

+- Grouping: It groups the data based on one or more columns, known as the “index” or “row” values.
+- Aggregating: It applies an aggregation function to calculate summary statistics on a specific column or set of columns.
+      The aggregation function can be sum, mean, count, min, max, etc.
+- Reshaping: It reshapes the data by creating a new table with the grouped values as rows and columns.

 ```
 import numpy as np